qpdf/qpdf/manual/cli.rst

    Object streams, also known as compressed objects, were introduced into the PDF specification at version 1.5 around 2003.
-Some ancient PDF viewers may not support files with object streams. qpdf can be used to transform files with object streams to files without object streams or vice versa.
+Some ancient PDF viewers may not support files with object streams. qpdf can be used to transform files with object streams into files without object streams or vice versa.

    In :samp:`preserve` mode, the relationship to objects and the